Important Global Message

 Alarm systems must be registered annually.
-The annual registration fee is $25; however, this fee is waived in all subsequent years upon renewing your alarm if you had no false alarms during the prior registration period the annual fee is only $15.
+The annual registration fee is $25; however, if you had no false alarms during the prior registration period the annual fee is only $15.

 Can I register my alarm if my alarm company is not registered with FAEU?